Skip to main content

 • Export session data via CSV for integration into clinical notes.
 The data includes timestamps, loads, reps, and force metrics.

-• For patients training unsupervised (e.g., home users with VOLTRA I), the Assist Mode and Slip Detection provide passive safety margins.
+• For patients training unsupervised (e.g., home users with VOLTRA I), Assist Mode and Slip Detection provide passive safety margins.

 • VOLTRA I for Practitioners